Reinoptland/bmi-example/plan.md

 ### Processing

-do this in a function
+X do this in a function

 acceptable
 'm' OR 'f' OR 'male' OR 'female'